-It is expected that delivery of the Notes will be made against payment therefor on or about the settlement date, which could be more than two business days following the date of pricing of the Notes.
-Pursuant to Rule 15c6-1 under the Exchange Act, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, in an offering of Notes with a settlement date that is more than two business days, purchasers who wish to trade Notes prior to three business days before settlement will be required to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
-Purchasers of Notes who wish to trade Notes prior to three business days before settlement should consult their own advisor.
+It is expected that delivery of the Notes will be made against payment therefor on or about the settlement date, which could be more than one business day following the date of pricing of the Notes.
+Pursuant to Rule 15c6-1 under the Exchange Act, trades in the secondary market generally are required to settle in one business day, unless the parties to any such trade expressly agree otherwise.
+Accordingly, in an offering of Notes with a settlement date that is more than one business day, purchasers who wish to trade Notes prior to one business day before settlement will be required to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Purchasers of Notes who wish to trade Notes prior to one business day before settlement should consult their own advisor.